The First Booklet is Now Available!

 There has been an update to installing WINE on a Chrome OS Device since publication: click HERE to download a PDF of the update.

-This will shortly be available, like the first, via Amazon in both eBook and Print form and will be useful to both budding writers and experienced authors alike, with advice on choosing software to help you write, as well as suitable equipment to write with.
+The second booklet is titled ‘A Writers Guide to Computers’.
+It is now available in both paperback and eBook form from Amazon, and will be useful to both budding writers and experienced authors alike, with advice on choosing software to help you write as well as suitable equipment to write with.

-It is based on the authors’ ten years plus experience of the eBook and Print on Demand industry, both when producing his own work and when working on projects for others.
+It is based on the authors 10+ years experience of the eBook and Print on Demand industry, both when producing his own work and when working on projects for others.

 FAQs